 “I am in love with the Slow ‘N Sear.
 It makes the Weber Kettle a better grill and a serious smoker.
 If you own a kettle [grill], this is the single best accessory ever invented for it.”

 – Meathead Goldwyn, President and founder, AmazingRibs.com

-Ok enough of the promises – wtf is this thing?
+Ok enough of the promises – What is a Slow N Sear?

-It’s a charcoal divider that has a built in water pan, but there’s actually SCIENCE involved.
+The Slow N Sear is a charcoal divider that has a built-in water pan.
+The Slow N Sear makes using your Weber charcoal grill easier and more efficient – no matter what you’re cooking.
 The V-shaped water reservoir provides a thermal barrier between the heat and your meat, which is always a good thing, except for when it’s not. *GIGGITY* It promises to hold one quart of water and last over 5 hours at 225.
 The other side is a curved and angled charcoal basket that cooks for 8+ hours without refueling.
 It snugs up perfectly to the inside contour of the kettle.

 Smoking with the Slow’n Sear